 Code of Behaviour

 Policy on Meeting Physical Needs including toileting

 Staff training policy

 Policy on Exemption from Gaeilge

-This plan is currently implemented and will be regularly reviewed in light of school priorities and DES requirements
+This plan is currently implemented and will be regularly reviewed in light of school priorities and DES requirements.

-This policy was ratified by RMDS Board of Management at its meeting of 16th June 2014.
+This policy was ratified by RMDS Board of Management at its meeting of November 2020.
 It will be made available on the school website or copies can be obtained from the school office.